1920s Prohibition Tea Party Style Guide

 Add cheeky Chalkboards with gold frames to mark the drinks area – ‘time to drink champagne and dance on the table’

-We love to use old fashioned Martini glasses for the bubbles.
+We love to use old fashioned coupe glasses for the bubbles.

 The Party Food for A 1920s prohibition party!